sait-wbdv/fall-2023/src/lib/content/posts/setting-up-your-workspace.md

 ---

 <h2>Assignments</h2>
-You should bee your assignments separate from all other code.
+You should keep your assignments separate from all other code.
 You can put them all into an `assignments` folder or maybe create parent directories for each course.
 It's up to you.

 ```html
 /sait-wbdv/assignments/